teevanss/BeeFit/README.md

 # Buzz!
 Daily self care is finally fun - take care of your pet by taking care of yourself!

 # How to run the frontend:
+1. open up a new terminal and type the following commands:
-1. cd frontend
+2. cd frontend
-2. npm install
+3. npm install
-3. npm start
+4. npm start

 # How to run the backend:
 1. run the BeeFitApplication.java file